-. . . the river at Linmouth by the late rains rose to such a degree as was never known by the memory of any man now living, which brought down great rocks of several tons each, and choaked up the harbour; broke one boat to pieces and was driven to sea, and another boat was driven on the rocks which cost upwards of twelve pounds in repairing; and had all the rest been there, some of them must have been broken to pieces and driven away, and perhaps several people drowned (as some was then like to be) which would have been the destruction of many families.—And also carried away the foundation under the Kay on that side against the river six foot down and ninety foot long, and some places two foot in under the Kay, which stands now in great danger of falling; . . .
+the river at Linmouth by the late rains rose to such a degree as was never known by the memory of any man now living, which brought down great rocks of several tons each, and choaked up the harbour; broke one boat to pieces and was driven to sea, and another boat was driven on the rocks which cost upwards of twelve pounds in repairing; and had all the rest been there, some of them must have been broken to pieces and driven away, and perhaps several people drowned (as some was then like to be) which would have been the destruction of many families.—And also carried away the foundation under the Kay on that side against the river six foot down and ninety foot long, and some places two foot in under the Kay, which stands now in great danger of falling; . . .
 And as the place is now so ruinous, the seamen and other families must entirely leave it, and then it will all soon be washed away if not immediately repaired which by a moderate computation will amount to forty pounds.
 Therefore the said petitioners humbly desire your hon. to advance what your goodness shall think proper, as they will advance and do what lieth in their power which may be of advantage to you and your posterity, and your petitioners as in duty bound will ever pray.
 Linton, the 8th day of August 1770.63

 This was an event that clearly transformed Lynmouth in much the same way as the event of 1952, though the latter has replaced the former in place memories.
 Lynmouth is clearly a place unavoidably now associated with this historical flood, but a richer weather heritage revealed by the documentary record if anything reinforces this area as a weather place, made so by a much longer history of devastating and dramatic flooding.
-In the next section, I will develop the idea of ‘eventful’ place making through flooding, but at a much more intimate scale—the scale of the home.
+In the next section, I will develop the idea of eventful place making through flooding, but at a much more intimate scale—the scale of the home.

 Weather and the Place of Home